Comparing Electromed (ELMD) & Its Rivals

 |2.49

-As a group, “Electromedical equipment” companies have a potential upside of 6.41%.
-Given Electromed’s rivals higher probable upside, analysts plainly believe Electromed has less favorable growth aspects than its rivals.
+As a group, “Electromedical equipment” companies have a potential upside of 7.18%.
+Given Electromed’s rivals higher possible upside, analysts plainly believe Electromed has less favorable growth aspects than its rivals.

-41.7% of Electromed shares are held by institutional investors.
-Comparatively, 45.2% of shares of all “Electromedical equipment” companies are held by institutional investors.
-19.6% of Electromed shares are held by insiders.
-Comparatively, 16.4% of shares of all “Electromedical equipment” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

 Profitability